mattly/maxlib/README.markdown

 # Mattly's Max Library

-These are bits and pieces of my library of tools (abstractions, jsui widgets, etc) for creating max patches.
-These require Max/MSP 5.0.0 or later.
+These are bits and pieces of my library of tools (abstractions, jsui widgets, etc) for creating [Max/MSP](http://cycling74.com/products/max5) patches.
+They require Max/MSP 5.0.x or later.

 ## Abstractions

+- mattly.gridboard.js
+  > Turns coordinates into notes and notes into coordinates.
+Works similar to the keyboard aspect of stretta's "fourths" patch, but can display notes from external sources.

 - mattly.monome
   > Basic front-end for talking to a Monome.
-Sets the OSC prefix to /monome and looks for button presses.
+Uses an OSC prefix of /monome and looks for button presses.
 Send it messages via the inlet and the prefixing is taken care of for you.

-- mattly.subgrid
+- mattly.subgrid.js
   > Divide a large grid into smaller ones, then put it back together again.
 Designed for use with a monome but could be used in other contexts.

+- mattly.symjoin.js
+  > Concatenates a message into a symbol.

 ## License

 Copyright (c) 2008 Matt Lyon